GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

     **Note:** You might not be able to run this executable release directly from your workstation, because it has been cross-compiled for Debian.

-4. Push the built release to Google Cloud Storage.
+4. Push the built release to Google Cloud Storage:

         gsutil cp _build/prod/rel/hello/bin/hello.run \
           gs://${BUCKET_NAME}/hello-release